Europaviertel, Lyoner Quartier, Gateway Gardens

 All areas are within four stops of the S 8 and S 9 S-Bahn lines.

-The combination tour takes around 5 hours, of course with the option of breaks in between.
-We are happy to show all areas individually.
+The combined architecture tour lasts around 5 hours, with the option of breaks in between.
+We are also happy to show you each area individually.

 The Europaviertel